Engelnicolas/NOAH/README.md

 ### Key Features

 This project automates the full-stack deployment of an open source secure information system using:
-- 🏗️ **Terraform** for infrastructure provisioning and state management
 - 🛠️ **Ansible** for configuration management and service deployment
 - ☸️ **Kubernetes + Helm** for container orchestration and application lifecycle
 - 🔒 **Samba4 AD & Keycloak** for centralized identity and access management